How to restore your data on an Android phone

 How to restore your phone from a Google backup

-1. When you reach the Copy apps & data screen, tap Next.
+- When you reach the Copy apps & data screen (or a similar prompt), tap Next.

 How to restore your data without backing up your phone

-• Sign in to your Samsung account.
-If you're going from a Samsung device to another Samsung device, log in to your Samsung account and try a restore to see if some data comes back.
+- Sign in to your Samsung account.
+If you're moving from one Samsung Galaxy device to another, signing in may restore compatible Samsung account data.

 Tried these steps and still need help?
 We got you.
 Get your tech problem solved when you call or chat with an expert now.